Effective Turnaround Strategies · · 19 min read

 Why is a SWOT Analysis Important for Small Businesses?

-For small businesses, conducting a SWOT Analysis is an essential step towards strategic clarity and informed decision-making.
+For , conducting a is an essential step towards strategic clarity and informed decision-making.
 It offers a structured way to evaluate internal factors such as strengths and weaknesses, alongside external factors like opportunities and threats.
 For instance, a business may have robust sales processes (a strength), but limited access to capital (a weakness).

 Externally, there could be emerging market trends (opportunities) or new regulatory challenges (threats) to consider.